You Want This

-"You Want This" is a song by American singer Janet Jackson from her fifth studio album, Janet (1993).
-Released as the album's seventh single (sixth and final in the U.S.) in October 1994, the track was written and produced by Jackson and Jimmy Jam and Terry Lewis.
-The single version, also used in the music video, featured an additional rap verse from MC Lyte.
-The song was listed in the Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era (2005) by Bruce Pollock.
+"You Want This" is a song by American singer-songwriter Janet Jackson from her fifth studio album, Janet (1993).
+Released as the album's seventh single (sixth and final in the US) in October 1994 by Virgin Records, the track was written and produced by Jackson and Jimmy Jam and Terry Lewis.
+The single version, also used in the accompanying music video directed by Keir McFarlane, featured an additional rap verse from MC Lyte.
+The song was listed in the book Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era (2005) by Bruce Pollock.

 Song information

 Based on samples from Diana Ross & the Supremes' 1968 song "Love Child" and Kool & the Gang's 1973 song "Jungle Boogie", the song is about Jackson being told by her girls that a guy is watching and wanting her.
 Jackson proclaims if the guy wants to be with her, he has to work for it.
 The single contains two B-sides, the janet. track "New Agenda" and the then-unreleased "70's Love Groove", which also appears on 1995's janet.
 Remixed.
+In the United States, however, "70's Love Groove" is listed as a double A-side with "You Want This" on Hot 100, starting on its third week.

 MC Lyte said of the song: "By that time, Janet and I were friends.
 It was just a matter of her asking if I wanted to do it.
 I was just about to go on tour with her and do her U.S. leg.
 Coupled with that, they asked me to do a song with her that we could perform while we were on that tour.”

 Critical reception

-Larry Flick from Billboard described it as "a bouncy ditty that plunges from a sample of "Love Child" by the Supremes into a rollicking jack/funk beat."
+Larry Flick from Billboard magazine described the song as "a bouncy ditty that plunges from a sample of 'Love Child' by the Supremes into a rollicking jack/funk beat."
 He added, "The groove sparks an appealing vocal that is by turns playful and seductive."

 Chart performance

-The single peaked at number eight on the Billboard Hot 100 and number nine on the Hot R&B/Hip-Hop Songs, and was moderately successful internationally, making it to the top twenty in the UK, Australia, and New Zealand.
+The single peaked at number eight on the US Billboard Hot 100 and number nine on the Hot R&B/Hip-Hop Songs, and was moderately successful internationally, making it to the top twenty in the UK, Australia, and New Zealand.
 The single entered the UK R&B Singles chart at #2.